jp-public/full-stack-open-pokedex/README.md

-# Full Stack open CI/CD
+# Full stack open - CI/CD

 This module is about implementing CI/CD workflows with Github Actions.